andrescanavesi/resopia-vue/README.md

 - Register a new app
 - Add Firestore
   - Add DB in test mode
+- Create web app to get the api key.
 - Install Firebase in our app
 `npm install --save firebase`
 - Init Firebase project